-Gildan Activewear Inc. (TSX:GIL)(NYSE:GIL), one of world?s largest manufacturers and distributors of apparel products, released its first-quarter earnings report after the market closed on May 4, and its stock responded by rising over 2% in the trading session that followed.
-Let?s break down the quarterly results, three important announcements made by the company, and the fundamentals of its stock to determine if we should be long-term buyers today or if we should wait for a better entry point in the trading sessions ahead.
+Gildan Activewear Inc. (TSX:GIL)(NYSE:GIL), one of world’s largest manufacturers and distributors of apparel products, released its first-quarter earnings report after the market closed on May 4, and its stock responded by rising over 2% in the trading session that followed.
+Let’s break down the quarterly results, three important announcements made by the company, and the fundamentals of its stock to determine if we should be long-term buyers today or if we should wait for a better entry point in the trading sessions ahead.
+Breaking down the earnings results Here’s a summary of Gildan’s first-quarter earnings results compared with what analysts…

 To keep reading, enter your email address or login below.